fabian7593/MagicalRequiredFields/README.md

 <br><br>
 ### How to use

-If you need to validate the components like a "required fields" this library is the heaven for you :D.
+If you need to validate the components like a "required fields" this library is the heaven for you :D.<br>
 You only need to download this example, or import the libraries in yoour project, but if you prefer it for fastest and easier add library to your project, you can use the gradle dependency, you have to add these lines in your build.gradle file:

 ```bash